dataflake/Products.LDAPUserFolder/README.rst

 .. contents::

-This product is a replacement for a Zope user folder.
+This product is a replacement for a Zope user folder for Zope 2.
 It does not store its own user objects but builds them on the fly after authenticating a user against the LDAP database.

 Bug tracker